Gravitoelectromagnetic coupled perturbations and quasinormal modes of a charged black hole with scalar hair: Perturbation equations

 The above quantities behave differently under the space inversion, i.e., $(\theta,\phi)\rightarrow(\pi-\theta,\pi+\phi)$.
 A quantity is called even or polar, if it acquires a factor $(-1)^l$ under space inversion.
 A quantity is called odd or axial, if it acquires a factor $(-1)^{l+1}$ under space inversion.
 So the above quantities can be divided into two classes, the even parts $V^1_{l,m}, T^1_{l,m}, T^2_{l,m}$, and the odd parts $V^2_{l,m}, T^3_{l,m}$.
 Note that, the spherical harmonic function $Y_{l,m}(\theta,\phi)$ is even-parity.
-Usually, the perturbation equations will not mix polar and axial contributions.
+Usually the gravitational and electromagnetic perturbations will mix, for example RN black hole.
+But the even-parity and odd-parity perturbations usually do not mix, the RN black hole with electric charge do not mix the polar and axial contributions.
+Only the even-parity (or odd-parity) perturbations of the gravitational and electromagnetic parts mix.
 However, we can see from Eqs.~\eqref{solutionphi},~\eqref{metric_four}, and~\eqref{solutionnF} that the background scalar field and metric field are even-parity and the background vector potential is odd-parity.
 So we expect that the scalar perturbation and even-parity parts of the metric perturbations couple to the odd-parity parts of the electromagnetic perturbations to the linear order (type-I coupling).
 And the odd-parity parts of the metric perturbations couple to the even-parity parts of the electromagnetic perturbations to the linear order (type-II coupling).
 Note that, the scalar perturbation only contains the even part.
 Actually, these coupled perturbation equations have been studied in Refs.~\cite{Nomura:2020tpc,Meng:2022oxg}.
 In this paper, we study the type-II coupling perturbations.